 - Health information systems.

 - Leadership and governance.

-By working together with facility staff and community health workers, our approach strengthens the referral systems between the community and health facilities, including referrals from lower to higher level facilities.
-Through the power of partnerships, we help ensure that quality health care is provided to the most vulnerable by providing outreach services following national guidelines and protocols with appropriate reporting.
+By working with facility staff and community health workers, we strengthen the referral systems between the community and health facilities, including referrals from lower- to higher-level facilities.
+Through partnerships, we help ensure that quality healthcare is provided to the most vulnerable by providing outreach services following national guidelines and protocols, with appropriate reporting.

-As a member of the CHAP Consortium in Kenya, CMMB works to strengthen 55 faith based health facilities in 20 counties that serve more than 40,000 patients.
-CMMB supports strong grant management and compliance by building the capacity of relevant staff.
+CMMB supports strong grant management and compliance by building the capacity of relevant staff at hospitals.
 To strengthen governance and leadership, CMMB helps review and update polices and procedures, introduce/reinforce best practices, and develop and implement strategic plans.

-Competent and trained staff who are able to provide technical oversight to others are vital to the overall success and sustainability of the system.
+Competent and trained staff who are able to provide technical oversight to others are vital to the overall success and sustainability of the health system.
 CMMB also works with health facilities to improve documentation and data use for decision-making.
 Efficiency is guaranteed when facilities are confident that they have the right health personnel in the right position doing the right job, ensuring delivery of quality health services.